kms15/cubedistance/README.md

 reuse of intermediate results and taking advantage of the parallel computational hardware available in the CPU and GPU.
 Despite the limited support for double precision in the GPU, the computation still runs a bit faster on the GPU even in double precision.
-Performance difference between single and double precision on the GPU is less than I would have expected, suggesting that memory bandwidth may be a limiting factor.
+The performance difference between single and double precision on the GPU is less than I would have expected, suggesting that memory bandwidth may be a limiting factor.